-- Lectures will be delivered synchronously (via ZOOM) on Mon/Tue/Wed/Thu for this course.
-These lectures will give students opportunities to have further understanding of the new materials, practice new grammar points and review grammar points from previous lecture by speaking and listening to the instructor as well as interacting with other students. - Synchronous Zoom lectures will not be recorded. - Laboratory classes are delivered asynchronously and 50-minute task will be assigned every class. - Asynchronous activities and tasks will be assigned to replace 45-minute long lecture each class.
+- Lectures will be delivered synchronously (via ZOOM) on Mon/Wed/Fri for this course.
+These lectures will give students opportunities to have further understanding of the new materials, practice new grammar points and review grammar points from previous lecture by speaking and listening to the instructor as well as interacting with other students. - Synchronous Zoom lectures will not be recorded. - Laboratory classes are delivered asynchronously and 120-minute/week task will be assigned. - Asynchronous activities and tasks will be assigned to replace 90-minute long lecture/week.
 These may include exercise quizzes, viewing videos, listening to recordings, submitting your responses, practicing other learning exercises (grammar, listening & reading comprehensions, speaking, reading and writing), group discussion and self-reflective assessment log. - D2L will be used to distribute all course materials and information.
 It is the students' responsibility to check all course related information on D2L and complete all the tasks in time.